 And with that said, Snapchat also makes for a great messaging tool.
 Users can send stories, photos, videos and of course, text messages to each other via Snapchat.
 Snapchat was the first app to introduce “stories” to its users, which are found in every other social app these days.
 Other features include Snapcash (like PayPal), Memories (to let you view your old stories) and Snapstore (where you can buy Snapchat related items).

 5. Instagram DM

-Technically Instagram is a social networking site which is focused around photos, short videos and of course Stories.
+Technically Instagram is a social networking site that is focused around photos, short videos and of course stories.
 You can go live on Instagram, share and download the stories, archive posts you don’t like but don’t wanna delete.
 The DM has features similar to Snapchat.
 You can send stories to your friends which will disappear after 24 hours.
 You can also unsend a message, but make sure you do it before your friend has seen it.